Rage (Marvel Comics): Powers and abilities

 Elvin's exposure to unknown biochemical radioactive wastes gave him superhuman strength, speed, stamina, durability and resistance to physical injury.
 Rage possesses basic street-fighting skills, and has received some combat training from Captain America and Night Thrasher.

 Rage usually wears a costume of synthetic fabric and body armor, and formerly wore a helmet of unspecified material, all of which he designed for himself.

 Other versions

-Rage appears as a member of the House of M version of the Wolfpack alongside Speedball, Turbo, Zero-G, Darkhawk, and Lightspeed.
+An alternate universe version of Rage appears in House of M as a member of the Wolfpack.

 In other media

 Rage makes a non-speaking cameo appearance in the Fantastic Four episode "To Battle the Living Planet".

 Reception

 Newsarama ranked Rage as the seventh worst Avengers member, describing him as having been "created at a time when the formula for creating Avengers was Name > Costume > Concept > Usefulness > Relevance, and the formula for creating black superheroes was Teenager > Drugs > Skateboard > Urban > Character Development".